First Home Buyers Grant (FHBG) Melbourne Victoria

 For contracts signed prior to 1 July 2013, a FHOG of up to $7000 is still available for eligible applicants if you bought an established home.

-Alternately, you can request a Free Consultation to find out how we as First Home Buyers Advocates or First Home Buyers Agents can save you time, heartache and money with our Flat Fee Buyers Advocacy services specifically designed for fist time home buyers!
+Alternately, you can request a Free Consultation to find out how we as First Home Buyers Advocates or First Home Buyers Agents can save you time, heartache and money with our Flat Fee Buyers Agent or Buyer Advocacy services specifically designed for first time home buyers!